 A hike along the Escalante River to the Escalante Natural Bridge is a great introductory day hike for getting to know Grand Staircase-Escalante National Monument.
 This hike begins at the Escalante River trailhead, just off Scenic Byway 12 and slightly north of the Boynton Overlook.
 There are multiple river crossings on this hike, so be sure you are prepared to get your feet wet (and then sandy)!
 You’ll see multiple highlights in just a few miles – first the natural bridge, then petroglyphs, then an arch, and then a cliff dwelling in view on the south side of the river.

 Temperatures heat up in the summer, so plan accordingly by starting your hike early, bringing proper sun protection, and plenty of water.
-Read more about exploring the Escalante River on our hiking the Escalante River blog.
+Read more about hiking the Escalante River.

 Are you looking to explore the slot canyons of Grand Staircase-Escalante?
 Peek-a-boo and Spooky slot canyons will fill you with amazement at the power of water that has formed such incredible, narrow, and textured canyons.
-These slot canyons are easily accessible off of the dirt Hole-in-the-Rock Road from Scenic Byway 12, just 26 miles south of Escalante.
-Due to the easy access into the dry fork of Coyote Gulch, this hike is popular.
-If you get claustrophobic, this is not the hike for you.
-At some points, the canyon shrinks to only 18 inches wide and you will have to walk sideways or walk backwards if someone is coming from the other direction!
+These slot canyons are easily accessible off of the Hole-in-the-Rock Road a dirt road that is accessed from Scenic Byway 12 twenty-six miles south of the town of Escalante.
+This hike is quite popular, partially due its proximity to another famous hike, the dry fork of Coyote Gulch.
+If you struggle with claustrophobia, Peek-a-boo and Spooky slot canyons may not be the best hike for you.
+At some points, the canyon shrinks to only 18 inches wide and you often have to walk sideways.
+It can create a challenging situation if someone is coming from the other direction!
 If you’ve never explored slot canyons before, read up on these tips for hiking slot canyons in Escalante before you go.

 A “best hikes in Grand Staircase-Escalante” list wouldn’t be complete without Coyote Gulch.
 You have most likely seen the infamous image on the internet of Stevens Arch, the incredibly immense sandstone structure that stretches above the Escalante Riverbed (if not, it’s pictured below).
 While well-known, this hike is not for the faint of heart, and those wanting to hike to Coyote Gulch in a day should be prepared for a long day of scrambling, hiking in sand, and through the Escalante River.
 In fact, we do not recommend doing this hike in just one day.
 The canyon is best explored when you are able to take your time and spend at least two nights of backpacking along the Escalante River, discovering the many slot canyons, arches, and bridges along the way!